-- 47. NDA is required to engage with stakeholders and the wider public under the Energy Act 2004.
+- 50. NDA is required to engage with stakeholders and the wider public under the Energy Act 2004 with respect to its Strategy and Business Plan, however, the NDA does carry out additional PSE.
 This requirement flows down into NDA's Strategy, updated every five years, into its annual Business Plans, and into its Mission Statement (NDA 2010a).
-NDA uses the following definitions (NDA 2010b): - Stakeholder a generic way of referring to anyone who has an interest or "stake" in the subject or the engagement process under discussion from interested agencies and organisations, to local communities and individuals.
-It is often used to distinguish interested parties from the (general) public. - Public used to describe those people and communities who are not (or not yet) directly interested or impacted by the issues being discussed, nor are they satisfactorily represented by any existing stakeholders. - 48.
+NDA uses the following definitions (NDA 2010b): - Stakeholder a generic way of referring to anyone who has an interest or "stake" in the subject or the engagement process under discussion - from interested agencies and organisations, to local communities and individuals.
+It is often used to distinguish interested parties from the (general) public. - Public used to describe those people and communities who are not (or not yet) directly interested or impacted by the issues being discussed, nor are they satisfactorily represented by any existing stakeholders. - 51.
 NDA meets this PSE requirement using processes which are consistent with relevant Government guidance and research (Cabinet Office (2004), Communities Scotland (2005), Scottish Executive (2002)).
-It undertakes a range of both statutory consultations (e.g. on its Strategy and Annual Plans) and non-statutory consultations (e.g. on plutonium management options (NDA, 2008a)) consultations. - 49.
+It undertakes a range of both statutory consultations (e.g. on its Strategy and Annual Plans) and non-statutory consultations (e.g. on plutonium management options (NDA, 2008a)) consultations. - 52.
 The current NDA Draft Strategy 2010 (NDA 2010a) views "public and stakeholder engagement and communications" as a critical enabler and sets out the overall strategic approach.
-The Public and Stakeholder Engagement and Communications Statement of Principles (NDA 2010b) sets out four objectives: - To provide opportunities for the public and stakeholders to better understand, comment on and influence NDA planning and decision-making. - To provide opportunities for the NDA to draw on the knowledge and experience of stakeholders to improve its planning and decision-making. - To build relationships with the public and stakeholders that lead to mutual support and confidence. - To enable to the NDA to meet its legal and regulatory responsibilities to consult.
+The Public and Stakeholder Engagement and Communications Statement of Principles (NDA 2010b) sets out the following four objectives. - To provide opportunities for the public and stakeholders to better understand, comment on and influence NDA planning and decision-making. - To provide opportunities for the NDA to draw on the knowledge and experience of stakeholders to improve its planning and decision-making.

-50. NDA fulfils its responsibilities in relation to PSE through a number of routes.
+- To build relationships with the public and stakeholders that lead to mutual support and confidence. - To enable the NDA to meet its legal and regulatory responsibilities to consult. - 53.
+NDA fulfils its responsibilities in relation to PSE through a number of routes.